ICSM/pgmuvi/paper.md

 This is especially true for data from space-based telescopes, which are often limited in their lifetime, and thus the amount of data that can be collected. -->

 A particular challenge in astronomy is handling heterogeneous, multiwavelength data.
-Data must often be combined from a wide variety of instruments, telecsope or surveys, and so the systematics or noise properties of different datasets can vary widely.
+Data must often be combined from a wide variety of instruments, telecsopes or surveys, and so the systematics or noise properties of different datasets can vary widely.
 In addition, by combining multiple wavelengths, we can gain a better understanding of the physical processes that are driving the variability of the object.
-For example, some variability mechanisms differ across wavelength only in amplitude (e.g. eclipsing binaries), while others may vary in phase (e.g. pulsating stars) or even period with wavelength (e.g. multiperiodic systems).
+For example, some variability mechanisms differ across wavelength only in amplitude (e.g. eclipsing binaries), while others may vary in phase (e.g. pulsating stars) or even period (e.g. multiperiodic systems).
 Thus, it is important to be able to combine data from multiple wavelengths in a way that is able to account for these differences.

-Gaussian Processes (GPs) are a popular way to handle these challenges.
+Gaussian processes (GPs) are a popular way to handle these challenges.
 GPs are a flexible way to forward-model arbitrary signals, by assuming the signal is drawn from a multivariate Gaussian distribution.
 By constructing a covariance function that describes the covariance between any two points in the signal, we can model the signal as a Gaussian process.
 By doing so, we are freed from any assumptions about sampling, and can model the signal as a continuous function.
 We are also able to model the noise in the data, and thus can account for heteroscedastic noise.
 We also gain the ability to directly handle multiple wavelengths, by constructing a multi-dimensional covariance function.
+Hence, Gaussian Process Regression (GPR) is a machine learning technique that is able to model non-periodic signals in unevenly sampled data, and is thus well suited for the analysis of astronomical time-series data.

-However, GP regression is not without its challenges.
+However, GPR is not without its challenges.
 The most popular covariance functions are often not able to model complex signals, and thus the user must construct their own covariance function.
 GPs are also computationally expensive, and thus approximations must be used to scale to large datasets.
 Something something something

-In this paper we present a new Python package, `pgmuvi`, which is designed to perform Gaussian Process Regression (GPR) on multi-wavelength astronomical time-series data.
+In this paper we present a new Python package, `pgmuvi`, which is designed to perform GPR on multi-wavelength astronomical time-series data.
-GPR is a machine learning technique that is able to model non-periodic signals in unevenly sampled data, and is thus well suited for the analysis of astronomical time-series data.
 The package is designed to be easy to use, and to provide a quick way to perform GPR on multi-wavelength data.
 The package is also designed to be flexible, and to allow the user to customize the GPR model to their needs.
 `pgmuvi` exploits multiple strategies to scale regression to large datasets, making it suitable for the current era of large-scale astronomical surveys.